 In the Cell Metabolism paper, the scientists show that levels of eNAMPT were directly proportional to how long the mice lived.

 “That we can take eNAMPT from the blood of young mice and give it to older mice and see that the older mice show marked improvements in health — including increased physical activity and better sleep — is remarkable,” he said.

 “Since we know that NAD inevitably declines with age, whether in worms, fruit flies, mice, or people, many researchers are interested in finding antiaging interventions that might maintain NAD levels as we get older,” Imai said in his study.

 Researchers said future studies should examine if eNAMPT levels correlate with aging-related diseases or lifespan in humans.

 The new researches done in the field of aging has shown the discovery of the new pathway for the aging.
 They are discovered a new pathway which involves enzyme protein called eNAMPT which is help in reducing the aging process.
-The researcher have done their study in mice and have shown the positive results in finding the relationship between the enzyme and delaying aging process.
-This discovery had lead a spot light on the studies to delay the aging process in humans.
+The researcher has done their study in mice and has shown the positive results in finding the relationship between the enzyme and delaying the aging process.
+This discovery had led a spotlight on the studies to delay the aging process in humans.

 For more related articles regarding Mental and physical health:

 - What are the Snoring Treatment And Remedies?

 - Electronics that helps to get rid of sleep deprivation